1989 Dodge Diplomat sedan

 “… never, never, take it home to meet Mom.”

-Mileage for the turbo was from 21 city/30 highway (18/27 by today’s standards) on premium gasoline.
+Mileage for the turbo was 21 city/30 highway (18/27 by today’s standards) on premium gasoline.
 Giving up the turbo took you to 25/34 and let you run on regular fuel.
-Range with the 13 gallon gas tank was almost 300 miles with a 10% reserve.
+Range with the 13-gallon gas tank was almost 300 miles with a 10% reserve.

 Inside, a GLH was pretty basic.
-You did get cloth high-backed bucket seats, rallye instrument cluster, dual remote mirrors, intermittent windshield wipers, and an AM/FM stereo radio.
+You did get cloth high-backed bucket seats, a Rallye instrument cluster, dual remote mirrors, intermittent windshield wipers, and an AM/FM stereo radio.

 The GLH had few exterior add-ons available.
-Inside, buyers could add options such as air conditioning ($643), automatic speed control ($179), and an AM/FM stereo radio with cassette.
+Inside, buyers could add options such as air conditioning ($643), a rear window defroster ($132), automatic speed control ($179), and an AM/FM stereo radio with cassette.

 Dodge sold 6,513 Omni GLH models in 1985, including 3,004 normally-aspirated models and 3,509 with the turbo, making the GLH about 9% of total Omni/Horizon production for that model year.